lippertmarkus/lippertmarkus.github.io/_posts/2021-11-30-win-multiarch-img-lin.md

 ### Cross-building images for Windows on Linux

-The same restrictions described for cross-building for Linux multi-arch images also applies to building Windows multi-arch images on Linux: If you don't need to run commands on Windows (i.e. in the `windows` stage of the Dockerfile above) you can build your Windows multi-arch image on Linux similarly to how you build Linux multi-arch images.
+The same restrictions described for cross-building for Linux multi-arch images also apply to building Windows multi-arch images on Linux: If you don't need to run commands on Windows (i.e. in the `windows` stage of the [Dockerfile above](#buildkit)) you can build your Windows multi-arch image on Linux similarly to how you build Linux multi-arch images.

 For Windows instead of specifying multiple platforms you need to use different base images for each version of Windows.
 The base image in our example is passed via a build argument `WINBASE` and each image is pushed independently: